Fabry–Pérot Cavity Simulation (FDTD): 1D Optical Resonator Tutorial

 ??.

-Using the slider bar, you can step through time and observe how the fields propagate, interfere, and localise in two dimensions.
+Using the slider, you can step through time and observe how the wave propagates from the source,

-Compared to the 1D case, the fields now exhibit lateral spreading and more complex interference patterns.
-This highlights an important point: while 1D simulations capture the basic physics of Fabry–Pérot resonance, higher-dimensional simulations reveal additional effects such as diffraction, lateral leakage, and spatial mode structure.
-These become essential when modelling real devices.
+This highlights an important result: while 1D simulations capture the basic Fabry–Pérot physics, higher-dimensional simulations introduce additional effects such as angular propagation, diffraction, and spatial mode structure.
+These effects are essential for understanding real optical systems, where light rarely propagates purely in one dimension.